Volunteers work throughout Campbells Bay every week controlling pest plants and planting new native trees. These are some of our restoration areas.

 Kowhai Road restoration

-This area was once a mass of wattle, privet, gorse, kikuyu and other junk.
+This area, immediately above the golf club workshop, was once a mass of wattle, privet, gorse, kikuyu and other junk.
 Over a three year period the Bush Society controlled these weeds and planted the area, with volunteers keeping the weeds under control while the seedlings grew.
+It is now in maintenance mode with regular visits to control pest plants.

 Pupuke Golf Course